reubenmiller/go-c8y/docs/cli/proposals/README.md

 # Roadmap

+## current todo

+* [ ] Adding encoding tests
+* [ ] Add aliases for all the commands, i.e. Get-ApplicationCollection -> apps, Get-DeviceCollection -> devices
+* [ ] Convert "\u00b0C" characters to their correct code.
+This is due to a bug in the ConvertTo-Json powershell cmdlet.
+Use [System.Text.RegularExpressions.Regex]::Unescape() to remove the escape characters

 ## Bugs

-* [ ] Make the http method all caps by default as it causes a 400 error if not
+Currently not known

 ## c8y (golang)